 DGS – WisdomTree Emerging Markets SmallCap Dividend Fund

 With AVDV above for small cap value in Developed Markets, I mentioned having to previously use a dividend-oriented fund from WisdomTree as a proxy.
-Well for the very narrow segment of small cap value in Emerging Markets, we still have to do that, as there’s no ETF yet to capture this small corner of the market.
-However, in June 2021, Avantis actually filed for an all-cap value fund for Emerging Markets (AVES, which launched in September, 2021) that’ll likely have positive loading on the Size factor (we’ll see how its exposure shakes out in the future).
+Well for the very narrow segment of small cap value in Emerging Markets, we still have to do that, as there's no great ETF yet to capture this small corner of the market.
+The new factor funds AVEM, AVES, DFEM, and DFEV from Avantis and Dimensional are pretty good, but technically they're not even a small cap value funds (they're more market-wide, effectively mid-cap) and they still doesn't look as good as DGS in my opinion.

 For now, we want to use DGS from WisdomTree.
 Value factor chasers have wisened up to the exposure this fund provides, as it boasts over $2 billion in assets.
 This narrow exposure comes at a fairly hefty price of 0.63%, but we would still expect its premium to make up for that fee, and it is indeed more expensive to trade in Emerging Markets.